BORNEO: SARAWAK & KALIMANTAN BIRDING TOUR: DETAILED ITINERARY

 Another great prize here is the strange endemic Bornean Bristlehead (now elevated to its own monotypic family), and we will hope to hear its strange whistles and growls coming from the canopy and then catch sight of a party of these strawberry-headed enigmas moving through the tree tops.

-The most spectacular of Danum’s birds are surely the hornbills, and the raucous trumpeting of Rhinoceros Hornbills as a party flies overhead should become a familiar sound.
+The most spectacular of Borneo’s birds are surely the hornbills, and the raucous trumpeting of Rhinoceros Hornbills as a party flies overhead should become a familiar sound.
 Helmeted Hornbills are also very vocal, giving a succession of ‘toohoop’ notes culminating in a manic ‘chop-your-mother-in-law-down’ crescendo, but they are often much shyer and harder to get views of.
 Other hornbill species at Sungai Wain include Bushy-crested, Wreathed, Oriental Pied, White-crowned (uncommon) and Asian Black.
 Another vocal species is Great Argus, whose call can be heard from well over a kilometre away.
 However, this largest of all the pheasants, with its long train of elongated wing feathers, is usually difficult to see.

 Nightbirding may turn up Buffy Fish Owl, Brown Wood Owl and Large Frogmouth, and there is a chance for Barred Eagle-Owl.